jsdom/webidl2js/README.md

 The wrapper class will even convert any implementation classes you return to the corresponding wrapper classes.
 This allows you to usually stay entirely within the realm of impls and never deal with wrappers yourself.

 However, note that apart from Web IDL container return values, this impl-back-to-wrapper conversion doesn't work in a "deep" fashion.
 That is, if you directly return an impl, or return an array or object containing impls from a `sequence<>`, `FrozenArray<>`, or `record<>`-returning operation, the conversion will work.
 But if you return some other container (such as your own `NodeList` implementation) containing impls, the impl classes will escape to your consumers.
-Caution is advised.
+To fix this, you'll need to manually use the `wrapperFromImpl` util to ensure consumers only ever see wrappers.

+The same holds true in reverse: if you accept some other container as an argument, then webidl2js will not automatically be able to find all the wrappers it contains an convert them into impls; you will need to use `implFromWrapper` before processing them.

 One other subtlety here is overloads: if the IDL file defines overloads for a given operation, webidl2js currently does not dispatch to separate implementation class methods, but instead performs the overload resolution algorithm and then sends the result to the same backing method.
 We're considering changing this ([#29](https://github.com/jsdom/webidl2js/issues/29)), but in the meantime, properly implementing overloads requires doing some extra type-checking (often using appropriate `isImpl()` functions) to determine which case of the overload you ended up in.